nonlinear-laboratories/sound0matic/README.md

 ---

 > 🚧 **Status: WIP (Work in Progress)**
 > This project is currently under heavy development.
-Expect instability, missing features, and lots of experiments.
+Expect lots of instability, missing features, and experimentation.
 ---